openvinotoolkit/operator/docs/RAG_serving_demo.md

 EOF
 ```

-Copy the model to the volume
+Copy the model to the volume.

 ```bash
 cp -R Meta-Llama-3-8B-Instruct /opt/data/